 Indexed Universal Life Insurance Policies are very expensive life insurance policies that have a large investment component, in most cases.
 Promoted by brokers and insurers as a profitable way to make money while offering death benefit protections, indexed universal life insurance policies tend to depend on market growth before investors can make money.
 Premium payments can rise annually, and these investments have been known to lose value, with returns sometimes significantly capped.
 Moreover, because of the premium costs, these investments can lapse in value and evaporate completely if you cannot keep up with the premium payments in future years.

-SSEK Law Firm has successfully helped investors recover losses involving all of these investment types.
-If you have recently been advised to take on one of these investment types as part of your portfolio, it may be worth looking out for signs of broker fraud.Senior Investors Are at Greatest Risk For Investor and Broker Fraud
+SSEK Law Firm has successfully helped investors nationwide recover losses involving all of these investment types.
+If you have recently been advised to take on one of these investment types as part of your portfolio, it may be worth looking out for signs of broker fraud.Senior Investors are at Greatest Risk for Investor and Broker Fraud

 Senior Investors throughout the United States are grappling with financial investment losses as markets continue to remain volatile in the wake of Coronavirus (COVID-19).
 The recent oil price drops, the rise of long-term care costs, and a flailing economy have done nothing to assuage growing concerns.